center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

    Sightings by Country.
 (Click to enlarge)

 We were provided with the corresponding ISO Alpha-2 country code for our sightings.
+The above image represents a world view of our data set.
+The color is darker where more Sightings were seen.
 Where necessary, the country code has been changed to the country’s name for clarity.
 It should also be noted that 66% of our data contains region information.

 Unsurprisingly, the United States dominated the count by an order of magnitude above the next closest country.
 We can likely attribute this to several causes: